dcnorris/precautionary/cran-comments.md

 > for it.
 And your Makevars is using GNU make extensions without checking
 > for them.

+* Removed `OS_type: unix` from DESCRIPTION
 * Added `SystemRequirements: Cargo` to DESCRIPTION

-* Removed `OS_type: unix` from DESCRIPTION
+* Added a `configure` script that tests for cargo and rustc
 * Rectified non-portable usage `export CARGO_HOME=...` in Makevars, expressing the export on a separate line from the var definition.